 Making it digital

-We use user-centred design to help organisations design and deliver digital services that extend their accessibility and reach, allowing users to interact with them on their own terms.
+We use user-centred design to help organisations design and deliver digital services and archives that extend their accessibility and reach, allowing users to interact with them on their own terms.

 Paint is a complex, multi-dimensional product.
 The paint you apply to a specific job comprises a colour, a finish, e.g. matt emulsion or gloss, delivered in a range of sizes from tester pots to 5L and bigger tins.